netliferesearch/craft-starter/readme.md

 ## Things to know

-What should future developers be aware about when developing on this rig?
+- What should future developers be aware about when developing on this rig?
+- Where are the assets hosted?
+AWS S3, local filesystem, somwhere else?

 ### Included plugins